satellite-image-deep-learning/techniques/README.md

 * [xarray-spatial](https://github.com/makepath/xarray-spatial) -> Fast, Accurate Python library for Raster Operations.
 Implements algorithms using Numba and Dask, free of GDAL
 * [Geowombat](https://geowombat.readthedocs.io/) -> geo-utilities applied to air- and space-borne imagery, uses Rasterio, Xarray and Dask for I/O and distributed computing with named coordinates
 * [NumpyTiles](https://github.com/planetlabs/numpytiles-spec) -> a specification for providing multiband full-bit depth raster data in the browser
+* [Zarr](https://zarr.readthedocs.io/en/stable/) -> Zarr is a format for the storage of chunked, compressed, N-dimensional arrays.
+Zarr depends on NumPy

 ## Python general utilities
 * [gcsts for google cloud storage sile-system](https://github.com/dask/gcsfs) -> Pythonic file-system interface for Google Cloud Storage